 Open House Festival Curatorial Criteria

-The curatorial criteria aims to lay out what the festival team looks for when approving open days or events.
-This should help you plan your open day or event, and make sure that you and your visitors get the most out of the experience.
-The criteria will be the basis for any feedback the festival team shares with contributors during the application process.
-If you can get a few of these elements into your open day or event, you should not only move through the application process more easily, but create a truly remarkable and enjoyable contribution to the festival, doing your bit to make London more open and accessible.
+The curatorial criteria aim to lay out what the festival team looks for when approving open days and events.
+This should help you shape your plans and make sure that you and your visitors get the most out of the experience.
+The criteria will be the basis for any feedback the festival team shares with you during the application process.

 What are we looking for?